OnTheLine/otl-bookdown/notes-todo/3-NOTES-excluding.md

 TODO: Insert how lower-court ruling acknowledged (and approved of?) racial & anti-immigrant motivations behind zoning, and rules against city of Euclid.
 On appeal....

+TODO: CREATE zones on top of aerial image to show how relatively small areas allocated for duplexes in C zone (Ardmore Road) versus single-family homes in A-B zones nearby...

 TODO -- Check CS Lib, Gen Assemb Committee on Cities and Boroughs, minutes about zoning hearing or votes around Apr 14 1923 HC; May 16, 1923 HC; May 29, 1923 HC.
 Did Josiah Woods or West Hartford Zoning Commission initially propose the bill?